Entanglement Dynamics of Two V-type Atoms with Dipole-Dipole Interaction in Dissipative Cavity: Results and Discussions

 \subsection{With dipole-dipole interaction ($\Omega\neq0$)}

-In this subsection, we focus on the effect of the dipole-dipole interaction between the two atoms on the entanglement negativity under different SGI parameters and cavity-environment coupling.
+In this subsection, we focus on the effect of dipole-dipole interaction between the two atoms on the entanglement negativity under different SGI parameters and cavity-environment coupling.

-In Fig.5, we plot the curves of entanglement dynamics of two atoms in the initially maximal entangled state when the dipole-dipole interaction between the two atoms is equal to 12 (i.e. $\Omega=12$ ).
-Fig.5 shows that, if there is the dipole-dipole interaction between two atoms, the decay rates of entanglement negativity will decrease obviously (see Fig.5).
-In particular, in the strong coupling condition, the reductions of entanglement negativity are less than 0.1 and the amplitudes of entanglement oscillations are also very small when time increases to 10 from 0 (see Fig.5b).
-Moreover, the entanglement negativity decays faster when the SGI parameter increases and will eventually tend to the steady value 0.2.
-Therefore, the dipole-dipole interaction between the atoms can protect very effectively the quantum entanglement for the initially maximal entangled state.
+In Fig.5, we plot the curves of entanglement dynamics of two atoms in the initially maximal entangled state when the dipole-dipole interaction is equal to $3\gamma _{0}$ Hz (i.e. $\Omega=3\gamma _{0}$ Hz).
+Fig.5 shows that, if there is the dipole-dipole interaction between two atoms, the decay rate of entanglement negativity will decrease.
+In particular, under the strong coupling condition, the entanglement negativity can be protected very effectively, and it will tend to the steady value 0.2 only when the time is long enough (see Fig.5b).
+Moreover, the entanglement negativity decays faster when the SGI parameter increases.
+Therefore, the dipole-dipole interaction can protect very effectively the quantum entanglement for the initially maximal entangled state.

-For the initially partial entangled state with $\mathcal{N} (\rho)=0.83$, the curves of entanglement dynamics of two atoms are given in Fig.6 when $\Omega=12$.
-From Fig.6a, we know that, in the weak coupling condition, the decay rates of entanglement negativity with $\Omega=12$ is much smaller than that with $\Omega=0$ (see Fig.3a) when $\theta<1$, but we find that the effect of dipole-dipole interaction on entanglement is smaller by comparing the red solid lines in Fig.3a and Fig.6a when $\theta=1$.
-Fig.6b tells us that, in the strong coupling condition, the entanglement negativity will increase from 0.83 then oscillates damply for all values of $\theta$.
-The maximal entanglement will become larger with $\theta$ increasing.
+For the initially partial entangled state with $\mathcal{N} (\rho)=0.86$, the curves of entanglement dynamics of two atoms are given in Fig.6 when $\Omega=3\gamma _{0}$ Hz.
+From Fig.6a, we know that, under the weak coupling condition, the decay rate of entanglement negativity with $\Omega=3\gamma _{0}$ Hz is smaller than that with $\Omega=0$ Hz (see Fig.3a) when $\theta<1$, but the effect of dipole-dipole interaction on entanglement is small by comparing the red solid lines in Fig.3a and Fig.6a when $\theta=1$.
+Fig.6b tells us that, under the strong coupling condition, the entanglement negativity first increases from 0.86 for all values of $\theta$, and it will oscillate and tend to the steady value only when the time is long enough.
+The entanglement peak will become larger with the increase of $\theta$.
 Moreover, their steady values are 0.9 (when $\theta=1$) and 0.2 (when $\theta<1$), respectively.
-Hence, the dipole-dipole interaction between the atoms can not only protect entanglement very effectively, but also enhance the regulation effect of $\theta$ on entanglement for the initially partial entangled state.
+Hence, the dipole-dipole interaction can not only protect the entanglement very effectively, but also enhance the regulation effect of $\theta$ on entanglement for the initially partial entangled state.